 The condition, known more scientifically as aphthous stomatitis, remains something of a mystery, with medical researchers still unsure of the specific cause.
 Without understanding the source of the lesions, it’s incredibly difficult to effectively treat them.
+The good news?
+Your Columbia, SC dentist can help!

 What is a Canker Sore?